-Stimuli and procedure.
 All images from the WSEFEP (30 unique targets displaying six emotion expressions and one neutral expression) were prepared for the study by a research assistant blind to the hypotheses.
 Images were prepared for a team of two nonverbal behavior coders, also blind to hypotheses.
-They were prepared such that coders were shown two images of a single target individual side by side: The target posing a neutral expression was presented on the left, and the target posing an emotion expression (i.e., anger, disgust, fear happy, sad, or surprise) was presented on the right (for a total of 180 trials pairing each emotion expression with the corresponding neutral expression; see Figure 7 for an example).
+They were prepared such that coders were shown two images of a single target individual side-by-side: the target posing a neutral expression was presented on the left, and the target posing an emotion expression (i.e., anger, disgust, fear happy, sad, or surprise) was presented on the right (for a total of 180 trials pairing each emotion expression with the corresponding neutral expression; see Figure 7 for an example).
 All faces were blurred to obscure facial features and mask the specific expression being displayed.
-For all stimuli, coders were explicitly told that the image on the left featured a target displaying a neutral head angle,7 which could be used as a comparison, and that their task was to code the head angle portrayed by the target on the right side.
+For all stimuli, coders were explicitly told that the image on the left featured a target displaying a neutral head angle, which could be used as a comparison, and that their task was to code the head angle portrayed by the target on the right side.

-The two coders then coded the degree of upward (interrater Cronbach's alpha = .71) and downward (interrater Cronbach's alpha = .88) head tilt of the expressive head in all stimuli, using a rating scale that ranged from 0 (no behavior visible) to 3 (strong behavior apparent).
+The two coders then coded the degree of upwards (interrater Cronbach's $\alpha = .71$ ) and downwards (interrater Cronbach's $\alpha = .88$ ) head tilt of the expressive head in all stimuli, using a rating scale that ranged from 0 (no behavior visible) to 3 (strong behavior apparent).
 Composite scores for each head tilt direction (i.e., up and down) for each expression were computed by averaging across the two coders' ratings for each trial.
-Downward head tilt was the primary dependent variable of interest, but upward tilt was also coded in order to mask our hypotheses.
+Downwards head tilt was the primary dependent variable of interest, but upwards tilt was also coded in order to mask our hypotheses.
 All trials were presented to coders in a random order.

-This study was approved by the Behavioral Research Ethics Board at the University of British Columbia under the application H07-02274.
+This study was approved by the Behavioral Research Ethics Board (BREB) at the University of British Columbia, under the application H07-02274.